kagsteiner/myblogger/README.md

 This is purely something I have written for myself, to be used by me, not intended to be used by someone else - it should work if you have a neocities account and are a native speaker of German and would like to keep a very simple blog there.

 I'm very happy with it and use it regularly.
-I just write a German blog entry in entry.md, and the script will give my post a title and a consecutive number, will translate it to English, will intelligently add hyperlinks to common pages, will copy the index_en.html and index_de.html from my neocities account, add a line to the new blog posts.
+I just write a German blog entry in entry.md, and the script will give my post a title and a consecutive number, will translate it to English, will intelligently add hyperlinks to common terms, will copy the index_en.html and index_de.html from my neocities account, add a line to the new blog posts.
 All I then have to do is proofread and upload to my neocities blog.

 ## Features